🐇Happy Bunny day!!!🐇

 ⚠️ DAILY RISK ALERT

-The highest-risk global event is the escalating Iran–Israel–US conflict, which outranks all others due to its immediate potential to trigger a broader regional war and disrupt global energy flows through the Strait of Hormuz.
-This is already interacting with existing instability (Russia–Ukraine) and local vulnerabilities (Nebraska wildfires impacting agriculture), creating a layered risk environment where shocks can compound across systems.
+The highest-risk global event is the escalating Iran–Israel–US conflict, which clearly outranks all others due to its immediate potential to disrupt global energy flows through the Strait of Hormuz and expand into a broader regional war.
+This risk is amplified by the ongoing Russia–Ukraine conflict and compounded by localized agricultural disruption from Nebraska wildfires, creating a multi-layered instability environment affecting energy, food, and economic systems.

 For more news see: http://68k.news/